ammarhakim/summer-school-cmpp/source/index.rst

 particular, diffusion terms arising from discretization of diffusion equations.
 See [Abdulle2013]_ and also [Meyer2013]_ for description of these schemes.
-In particular, the scheme by Meyer at al is to be prefered to it superior stability properties.
+In particular, the scheme by Meyer at al is to be preferred to it superior stability properties.

 The ODE solvers described above are low order, that is second or third order.
 Some recent work attempts to construct very high order schemes